Selected Professions Fellowships Application Instructions

 The Selected Professions Fellowships program was created in 1970 to support women in graduate and professional degree programs in fields where female participation traditionally has been low.

-Applications for Selected Professions Fellowships are open August 1–January 10
+Applications for Selected Professions Fellowships are open August 1–December 1

 Deadline for online submission of application and supporting documents

-Notification of decisions e-mailed to all applicants.
-When April 15 falls on a weekend notifications will be emailed on the next business day.
+Notification of decisions emailed to all applicants.
 AAUW is not able to honor requests for earlier notification.

 AAUW awards Selected Professions Fellowships to women who are citizens or permanent residents of the United States who have achieved high standards of academic excellence and show promise of distinction in their respective fields.
 Applicants must be full-time students at an accredited U.S. institution during the fellowship year, and should be pursuing a course of study in the United States over the full academic year.
 Priority is given to women who do not already hold a master’s or first professional degree.